 Exploring public art in the city is a great way to discover Montreal’s neigbourhoods.
 But a weekend in Montreal should also include a visit to one of the city’s most historic neighbourhoods, the Old Port, where visitors can appreciate visual treats of a different kind.
 Whether it’s catching a fireworks display, watching the interactive lights on the Jacques Cartier bridge, or in our case, admiring the lights of the city itself aboard La Grande roue de Montréal.
 This giant ferris wheel hadn’t yet opened on our last visit to Montreal, so Henk and I were keen to take a spin on this, the largest observation wheel in Canada.
 (Well, I was keener than Henk whose fear of heights almost got the better of him!)

-We timed our visit for the evening, so we could take in the lights of the city, and were rewarded not just with panoramic views of the city from 60 meters above the ground, but we captured an image of wheel itself reflected in the surrounding water.
+We timed our visit for the evening, so we could take in the lights of the city, and were rewarded not just with panoramic views of the city from 60 meters above the ground, but we captured an image of the wheel itself reflected in the surrounding water.

 Culture in Every Corner of Montreal